Porthos is preparing a project to transport CO2 from industry in the Port of Rotterdam and store this in empty gas fields beneath the North Sea.

 The CO2 that will be transported and stored by Porthos, will be captured by various companies.
 The companies will supply their CO2 to a collective pipeline that runs through the Rotterdam port area.
 The CO2 will then be pressurised in a compressor station.
 The CO2 will be transported through an offshore pipeline to a platform in the North Sea, approximately 20 kilometres off the coast.
 From this platform, the CO2 will be pumped in an empty gas field.
 The empty gas fields are situated in a sealed reservoir of porous sandstone, more than 3 kilometres beneath the North Sea.

 It is expected that, in its early years, the project will be able to store 2 to 2.5 million tonnes of CO2 per year.

-The EU has recognised Porthos as a Project of Common Interest.
-For more information, visit: ec.europa.eu/energy
+Porthos has been recognised by the European Union as a Project of Common Interest.
+For more information, please visit ec.europa.eu/energy.